jevgenijakirejeva/jevgenijakirejeva/DOCS/Finea.lv Income proof "Last Chance".md

 * `Bank statement check`;
 * `Bank statement confirmed`;

-Also more information about application statuses and flow can be found in [[LMS] Applications](https://wiki.sunfinance.group/display/countries/%5BLMS%5D+Applications#id-%5BLMS%5DApplications-Applicationstatuses.)
+Full information about application statuses and flow can be found in [[LMS] Applications](https://wiki.sunfinance.group/display/countries/%5BLMS%5D+Applications#id-%5BLMS%5DApplications-Applicationstatuses.)

 In back office is added new document type named  `bank-statement`  which will be displayed in back office after client clicked on "*Pievienot documentus*" button, chose file and uploaded file.
 File will be available in client's card in "**Documents**" tab and in "**Documents**" section in common section list.